Class Subspace :: sus :: option :: Option

 through the map function, and returning an

-where R
+Option<R> where R is the

 return type of the map function.

-Returns an Option<R>
+Returns an Option<R> in state None

-if the current option is in state None
+if the current option is in state None.

 Returns the provided default result (if none), or applies a function to the contained value (if any).

-are eagerly evaluated; if you are passing the
+Arguments passed to map_or are eagerly evaluated; if you are passing the

 result of a function call, it is recommended to use

-, which is
+map_or_else, which is

 lazily evaluated.